Paper Wasps in New Hampshire — ID, Sting, Nest & Removal

 |---|---|---|---|---|

-Northern paper wasp Polistes fuscatus | 15–21 mm | native | HIGH | Open umbrella comb under eaves, soffits, porch ceilings, barn rafters |
+Northern paper wasp Polistes fuscatus | 15–21 mm | Native | HIGH | Open umbrella comb under eaves, soffits, porch ceilings, barn rafters |

-European paper wasp Polistes dominula | 12–18 mm | invasive | MEDIUM | Umbrella comb; readily uses man-made cavities — pipes, grills, soffits, electrical boxes |
+European paper wasp Polistes dominula | 12–18 mm | Invasive | Reported in NH | Umbrella comb; readily uses man-made cavities — pipes, grills, soffits, electrical boxes |

 Frequently asked